 Russia Gambling Regulation

-Gambling RegulationRussia, officially known as the Russian Federation, is a land of superlatives, starting with the fact it is by far the world’s largest country.
-It stretches over 17.1 million square kilometers and eleven time zones, covering one-eighth of the planet’s landmass.
-It has more international borders than any other country on Earth and boasts the highest population in Europe.
-Over 146 million people call it home as of 2021.
+Gambling RegulationRussia, officially known as the Russian Federation, is a land of superlatives, starting with the fact that it is by far the world’s largest country.
+It stretches across 17.1 million square kilometers and eleven time zones, covering one-eighth of the planet’s landmass.
+It has more international borders than any other country on Earth and boasts the largest population in Europe.
+Over 146 million people called it home as of 2021.

-To top it all off, Russia has the eleventh largest economy in the world, with a gross domestic product of US$1.48 trillion in 2020.
+To top it all off, Russia has the eleventh-largest economy in the world, with a gross domestic product of US$1.48 trillion in 2020.
 The country has a rich but turbulent history when it comes to gambling.
-Such activities were a prerogative of the Russian nobility until the communist government outlawed them completely in 1928.
-The prohibition continued until 1989 when the first landbased casino opened doors to patrons in Moscow’s Savoy Hotel.
+Such activities were the prerogative of the Russian nobility until the communist government outlawed them completely in 1928.
+The prohibition continued until 1989, when the first land-based casino opened its doors to patrons in Moscow’s Savoy Hotel.

-Over the following decades, the country witnessed a rapid increase in the number of gaming houses and slot parlors, so much so that the situation started to become problematic, even more so for the younger population.
-High-school students skipped school to visit slot machine parlors in hopes of winning some money.
+Over the following decades, the country witnessed a rapid increase in the number of gaming houses and slot parlors, so much so that the situation became problematic, especially for the younger population.
+High school students skipped classes to visit slot machine parlors in the hope of winning money.
 Excessive gambling started to spread throughout Russia.

 Corruption, tax evasion, and organized crime became rampant in the gambling sector.
 The Russian government eventually decided to prohibit slots and table games across the entire country, with the exception of five designated gambling zones.
-Such activities remain illegal to this day in both landbased and online form.
+Such activities remain illegal to this day in both land-based and online formats.
 However, the ban does little to prevent Russians from betting at unlicensed offshore casino sites.
-The only legal forms of online gambling in the country are tote and sports betting.
+The only legal forms of online gambling in the country are tote betting and sports betting.

 Laws That Govern Gambling in Russia